Cape Epic: Stage types

 Recent editions of the Absa Cape Epic have started with a prologue followed by seven stages on the following seven days.
 The prologue is characteristically less than 30 km and held on a course that favours riders with technical skills.
 The stages normally range from between 80 km to 140 km.
 The longest stage in Absa Cape Epic history was the 146 km Stage 5 in 2008, which took riders from Swellendam to Bredasdorp.

-Prologue

-Marking the opening day of the race, this is a two-man team time trial, where teams usually leave at timed intervals.
-Riders use the prologue as an opportunity to be seeded in a faster group, ensuring a good position for the mass start the following day.
-The first ever prologue of the Absa Cape Epic was in Knysna in 2008.
-A sloping start ramp launches the team into motion after a countdown.

 Mass and staggered start

 In most stages of the race, teams start together, either in a mass start or in staggered, seeded group starts.
 As they roll out of the respective start towns, the teams are led by a vehicle, without racing.
 Once out of the neutral zone is the real start, setting riders on their way.
 The second member of the first team across the line wins.
 Riders in a group finish in the same time as the lead rider.
 Time bonuses for intermediate sprints have been offered in the past.
 Stage lengths usually vary between 60 km and 145 km.
 Long stages cause major shifts in the general classification and large time differences between teams.
 A maximum ride time is allotted for each day and teams must complete the stage within that time.
 If they arrive after their start group's maximum allotted time they will be listed as unofficial finishers.